Celebrating a company’s heritage while expressing its progressive outlook toward the future.

 While the conference rooms’ intended use is for confidential client meetings, the art gallery and work lounge café are physically connected to invite transparency and interaction for both staff and guests.
 A digital 180-degree pivot panel acts as a fulcrum between conference and work lounge.
 This panel can be easily positioned closed to greet guests acting as a visual divider or pivot into the open position allowing the conference gallery and work lounge open concept feel for day-to-day interaction and sizeable hospitality gatherings.

 The design team worked closely with The John Buck Company to develop a workspace that balances individual work while encouraging collaboration when desired.
-A variety of collaborative and meeting spaces were planned away from workstations to encourage interaction, promoting wellness, and providing flexible choices for team members.
+A variety of collaborative and meeting spaces were planned away from workstations to encourage interaction, promote wellness, and provide flexible choices for team members.

 The John Buck Company’s new office is located low in the building stack, allowing people to visually connect to the energetic street activity on Franklin Street and Randolph Street below.
 Regardless of location, the environment supports an intuitive technology interface connected to the building’s robust digital platform, allowing both individuals and teams to create the perfect working experience.